 In a fantasy world we could be hanging out on a beach right now, reading a mystery novel and working on our tan.
-When dinnertime arrives, we’d stroll to the nearest fish shack to buy freshly-caught fish to cook on the grill at our rental house within sight of the waves.
+When dinnertime arrives, we’d stroll to the nearest fish shack to buy freshly caught fish to cook on the grill at our rental house within sight of the waves.

 In reality, we are in the middle of another Midwest winter, trying to get to and from the grocery store quickly and safely.
 When we buy fish, a leisurely perusal of the fresh fish case may not be in the cards.
 Plus, you are stocking up for a week or more instead of for the next few days, so you need to buy food for the long haul.
 The solution: frozen fish.

-Frozen Fish and Sustainability
+Frozen Fish is Sustainability

-Frozen Fish from Heinen’s
+Frozen Fish at Heinen’s

-Today, I’m focusing on Heinen’s new line of frozen fish.
-The Heinen’s label includes several varieties including Ahi Tuna Steaks, Cod Filets, Sockeye Salmon, Cooked Shrimp, White Shrimp (uncooked), Swordfish Steaks and more, so there’s a fish for every taste.
-The fish is packaged in 1 lb. bags and the filets are individually wrapped inside the bag.
-This makes it easy to portion what you need and keep the rest frozen for another time.
+These seafood options make it easy to portion what you need and keep the rest frozen for another time.
 The fish is processed and flash frozen the day it’s caught, so the quality is very high.
 I love how I can stock up on my family’s favorites (we are partial to salmon) and have them on hand to make an impressive dinner on the fly any day of the week.

 I often buy fish from the frozen seafood section for the simple reason that it’s always stocked with lots of variety.
 But convenience is an even more relevant reason for the home cook to buy frozen fish.
-It’s patiently waiting in your freezer to be thawed and cooked up deliciously on a spur of the moment.
+It’s patiently waiting in your freezer to be thawed and cooked on a spur of the moment.

 How to Thaw Frozen Fish